claricedu/pui-homework-claricedu/final-project/README.md

 - [ ] Week 9 Oct 28 \- Nov 1:
   - [X] FP1 due
-  - [ ] ...

 - [ ] Week 10 Nov 4 \- Nov 8:
-  - [ ] FP2 due
+  - [X] FP2 due

 - [ ] Week 11 Nov 11 \- Nov 15:
+  - [ ] Research how to use library
+  - [ ] Stanza 1 and 2 content gathered
+  - [ ] Stanza 1 animations implemented
 - [ ] Week 12 Nov 18 \- Nov 22:
+  - [ ] Stanza 3 and 4 content gathered
+  - [ ] Stanza 2 animations implemented
 - [ ] Week 13 Nov 25 \- Nov 29:
   - [ ] Thanksgiving
+  - [ ] Stanza 3 animations implemented
 - [ ] Week 14 Dec 2 \- Dec 6:
+  - [ ] Stanza 4 animations implemented
+  - [ ] User testing final design
   - [ ] FP4 due

 ### *Libraries and Other Components*

 List the JS libraries and other components (if applicable) that you plan to use.
-*
+* D3 Library for interactive animations

 ## Generative AI Use Plan

-Outline how you plan to use Generative AI tools to aid in the implementation (\~300 words).
+I mostly use ChatGPT and will outline below the ways I plan to use and not use it on this project.

 ### *Tool Use*

- What would you use?
-Edit the list given your plan.
-For each tool, explain briefly on what do you expect Generative AI to help you with and what might it not be able to help you with.

 * ChatGPT
-  * I will use it for … because it can help me …
+  * I will use it to debug issues with interactions because it can potentially spot easy-to-miss bugs (such as typos and misnamed file names) that I might have missed.
+  * I will not rely on it for detailed design and animation implementation, as some concepts may be too specific or require deeper customization beyond general guidance that it can give me.
-  * I will not use it for … because it might not be able to help me with …
+  * I will not use it to come up with my ideas for visuals and interaction elements, as this will limit my originality and creativity on the project.
-* GitHub Copilot
-* ...
+  * I will use it to brainstorm visual ideas for the interactive elements because I can starting working out animations and interactions this way before I gather all my content.

 ### *Responsible Use*

-How would you use Generative AI responsibly?

----
+I’ll use Generative AI tools responsibly by verifying the accuracy of generated suggestions, adapting them to fit my unique project needs.
+I will also be ensuring that my work is original and aligned with ethical use practices.